top of page

 "#%!%@#!"

 -- Death rock music blaring out of grounds restaurant stereo ahead of opening doors, shaking the rafters, before the chef, inveterate fan of death rock, switched to...er, more relaxing music.
-One might've thought something was less than copacetic if happening to stroll by the ostensible healing resort's eatery just then.
+One might've thought something was definitely less than copacetic if happening to stroll by the ostensible healing resort's eatery just then.

 "If the sheriff comes by here, you didn't see me."